dashincubator/dash-incubator-app/_posts/2020-11-18-announcing-incubator-app-soft-launch.md

 Get rewarded for [Creating Concepts](https://dashincubator.app/#concepts), [Writing Specifications](https://dashincubator.app/#specifications), working on [Projects](https://dashincubator.app/#projects), [Services](https://dashincubator.app/#services) or [Jobs](https://dashincubator.app/#jobs), and [QA](https://dashincubator.app/#qa)’ing other people’s work.

-Everything is incentivized and everything is public, there’s no company or private organization behind the scenes and no decision making behind closed doors.
+Everything is incentivized and everything is public, there’s no company or private organization behind it and all decision making and operations are transparent.
+You can read more about the App in our [Rules](#).

-It’s funded by a series of Dash blockchain-proposals, the latest one went up [today](https://www.dashcentral.org/p/dash-platform-incubator-phase-4).
+It’s funded by a series of [Dash blockchain-proposals](https://www.dashcentral.org/p/dash-platform-incubator-phase-4), the latest one went up today.
+If you're a Masternode operator then please vote!

 This is our first version and there’s tons to do, but we’re working hard to improve things, please stay tuned!